afnid/CoreEFI/README.md

 Current RPM is something that will result in each pulse getting shorter/longer as the engine accelerates/decelerates.
 The RPM at the beginning of a cycle will be different than the RPM at the end, so if RPM is calculated only once per revolution, the error will compound until the RPM is calculated again.
 RPM exact degree calculations require division which can make these more expensive time-wise.

-The current aproach uses a cyclic buffer to store the pulses and for each event, subtract the last pulse time and add the current pulse time to a running total.
+The current approach uses a cyclic buffer to store the pulses and for each event, subtract the last pulse time and add the current pulse time to a running total.
 The new total represents the time in the last cycle covering 720 degrees.

 A correction factor may need to be added to project current rpm.
 Maybe keeping the relative difference between the preceding n pulses to calculate a percentage change to the cycle time.
 Not implementing anything for projecting rpm until I can be working with real data.
 This may add a division operation.

-The benefits of the current aproach is there is 0 division and 0 floating point calculations required in the collection of pulses or in the translation from event degrees to absolute time.
+The benefits of the current approach is there is 0 division and 0 floating point calculations required in the collection of pulses or in the translation from event degrees to absolute time.
 So 0 division/floating point calculations in the isr's.

 A downside is that the accuracy of the tdc pulse is very important since it is used as the basis to convert degrees to absolute time.
 Jitter in the encoder/decoder would be difficult to compensate for.